tmittala/Superhero-Name-Generator/README.md

      generate_names('seed')
      ```
    - Run the cell to generate new superhero names based on the provided seed.
 Repeat this step with different seeds to explore a variety of generated names.

+*This project was completed as a part of guided coursera project https://coursera.org/share/06ef1cd3029f0786974b328713de2cc3*